 If you are studying music at school or university, I will prepare you for your academic examinations.

-Please visit the Shop page to read about your particular area(s) of interest.
+Please click any of the bullet points to read about your particular area(s) of interest.

 As your practical skills improve, it is important you develop a solid understanding of the building blocks of music, whether you are a singer or a playing musician.
 Knowing how the pieces fit together in music you learn will make you a better and more confident performer.